MuchuCAT/grindy-stellar-integration/README.md

 pnpm vault:ui
 ```

-Open `http://localhost:3040`, connect Freighter on testnet, enter an amount, and submit a `deposit` or `withdraw` transaction against the deployed vault.
+Open `http://localhost:3040`, connect Freighter on testnet, enter an amount and submit a `deposit` or `withdraw` transaction against the deployed vault.

 ## Test Suite